Santa Clausmopolitan Cocktail Recipe

 Santa Clausmopolitan

-The Santa Clausmopolitan, crafted by Erin Wilson at Session Cocktails, is a holiday spin on the classic Cosmopolitan.
-Vodka provides the base while cranberry and brown sugar syrup add festive sweetness, lemon juice brightens the mix, and a dash of citrus bitters keeps it perfectly balanced—bringing a cheerful, Christmassy twist to a beloved cocktail.
+The Santa Clausmopolitan is a holiday spin on the classic Cosmopolitan.
+Vodka provides the base while cranberry and brown sugar syrup add festive sweetness, lemon juice brightens the mix, and a dash of citrus bitters keeps it perfectly balanced—a cheerful, Christmassy twist on a beloved cocktail.

 Ingredients